Woke AF is a zero-calorie, zero-sugar, energy-boosting pre-workout formula that powers you through the most demanding training sessions.

 Taurine

-Taurine is a naturally-occurring amino acid that plays a role in stimulating metabolism and protecting the heart, brain, and immune system.
-It can also help your muscles perform correctly and recover better.
-Though more research is needed, some studies show an increase in athletic performance when supplementing with taurine.
+Taurine is a naturally-occurring amino acid that stimulates metabolism while protecting the heart, brain, and immune system.
+It optimizes muscle function and accelerates recovery.
+Though additional research is warranted, some studies demonstrate improved athletic performance when supplementing with taurine.

 Recommended Dose: 500-1.500mg per day